Charles A. De Monaco

 Charles also served as lead counsel for the United States Attorney’s Office in Pittsburgh in the 1988 Ashland Oil spill, where the company was fined $2.25 million after a tank collapse sent 700,000 gallons of diesel fuel into the Monongahela and Ohio Rivers.

-Additionally, Charles is a member of the firm’s White Collar Compliance & Defense Practice and a member of the Partnership Advancement Committee, as well a member of the International Practice Group and Chair of the Subcommittee for Italy.
+Additionally, Charles is co-chair of the firm’s White Collar Compliance & Defense Practice and a member of the Partnership Advancement Committee, as well a member of the International Practice Group and Chair of the Subcommittee for Italy.

 Before Fox Rothschild